Meatless Monday Challenge

 Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes?
 So don’t toss those yolks!

 Put them to good use to reduce your personal contribution to food waste.
-These Margarita Cookies and Rosemary Shortbread Cookies use just the yolk, and so does the Hollandaise Sauce in this Smoked Salmon Eggs Benedict.
+These Margarita Cookies and Candy Cane Shortbread Cookies use just the yolk, and so does the Hollandaise Sauce in this Smoked Salmon Eggs Benedict.

 Green tip: Look for pasture-raised eggs (over free-range or cage-free) to support agriculture that is less reliant on chemicals and fossil fuels.